lvgl/lvgl/docs/details/widgets/list.rst

 List (lv_list)
 ==============

 Overview
 ********

-The List is basically a rectangle with vertical layout to which Buttons and Texts can be added
+The List Widget is basically a rectangle with vertical layout to which Buttons and Text can be added.

 .. _lv_list_parts_and_styles: